rohitpugazh/daily-fun-facts/README.md

 **Latest Fun Fact:**

-> The plastic things on the end of shoelaces are called aglets.
+> The sperm of a mouse is actually longer than the sperm of an elephant.

 [Source](http://www.djtech.net/humor/useless_facts.htm)